CCA STAR FISHING TOURNAMENT 2022

 FACT: Keep Star Tournament fish alive and healthy in livewells and ice chests for 24 – 72 hours until weigh-in.
 These fish will not lose a single gram/ounce/pound of weight during transport and captivity while transporting to a weigh in station.
 Dead fish lose weight because of cellular decomposition that begins at the moment of death.

-Star Tournament fish that are killed immediately after capture, iced down in ice chest constantly lose weight minute by minute, hour by hour as the cells and tissue decomposes after death, the normal decomposition process of death… In 24 hours, a winner can become a looser caused by postmortem weigh loss.
-A loss of only a few grams of weight from the time of capture Friday to the weigh-in Saturday can be hours or even the next day or two.
+Star Tournament fish that are killed immediately after capture, iced down in ice chest constantly lose weight minute by minute, hour by hour as the cells and tissue decomposes after death, the normal decomposition process of death.
+In 24 hours, a winner can become a looser caused by postmortem weigh loss.
+A loss of only a few grams of weight from the time of capture Friday to the weigh-in Saturday can be hours or even the next day.

 Grams, ounces and even pounds of weight may be lost postmortem.
 Tournament prizes, money and college scholarships worth tens of thousands of dollars are all lost because one dead tournament fish on ice lost a gram or ounce.